Wrongful Death Lawyers in Los Angeles, California

 Wrongful Death Examples: What kind of cases do we handle?

-With years of success in medical malpractice, vehicle accidents, catastrophic injury, elder abuse, and related fields, Stalwart’s wrongful death attorneys take on many different case types.
+With years of success handling wrongful death cases in Los Angeles — including vehicle accidents, catastrophic injury, medical malpractice and more — Stalwart’s wrongful death attorneys take on many different case types.
 Below is a list of common wrongful death cases that we handle, but if you do not see the cause of your case here, we encourage you to contact us.
 We likely have experience with claims like yours, too.

 Who Can Sue for Wrongful Death in California?